As a result, new MVC frameworks that provide structure and guidance when creating front-end codebases for web applications have evolved.

 How does the MVC Framework work?

 Model – Represents the application’s data.
-The Model corresponds to the type of data that a web application handles, such as a user, video, image, or comment.
+The Model corresponds to the type of data a web application handles, such as a user, video, image, or comment.
 Any subscribed parties within the application are notified when the Model is changed.

 View – The application’s user interface is referred to as the view.
 Views are typically treated as thin adaptors that sit on top of the DOM in most frameworks.
 The view keeps track of a model and updates itself whenever it changes.